samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 #### Single hyphen

 If the domain name pattern field consists of a single hyphen it is not necessary to evaluate for numeric ranges or strings.
-Implementors SHOULD simply set a flag indicating all ranges matching the query's label are true and backreferences (described in further detail in the "BULK Replacement" section) will be automatically set.
+Implementers SHOULD simply set a flag indicating all ranges matching the query's label are true and backreferences (described in further detail in the "BULK Replacement" section) will be automatically set.